Boris Johnson's leaving speech fact-checked

 '50,000 nurses by the end of this Parliament'

-This refers to a manifesto commitment to achieve these numbers by 2025.
+This refers to a manifesto commitment to achieve these numbers in England by 2025.

 The latest figures show 319,846 full-time equivalent NHS nurses and health visitors in May 2022.
 That is up 23,753 since December 2019.